The Gauss-Bonnet Formula for Harmonic Surfaces: Introduction

 The study of harmonic surfaces is largely motivated by the desire to understand to what extent this theory differs from the more special and better studied class of minimal surfaces.
 Several papers by Klotz \cite{kl1,kl2,kl3,kl4} from the sixties through eighties deal with the normal map of a harmonic surface and its quasiconformal properties.
 In a recent paper, Alarc\'o{}n and L\'o{}pez \cite{al1} prove that a complete harmonic immersion has finite $L^2$ norm of the shape operator ($\int |S|^2\, dA <\infty$) if and only if it satisfies Osserman's theorem in the sense that the domain of the surface is conformally a compact Riemann surface with finitely many punctures and the normal map extends continuously into the punctures.

-In this paper, we will study harmonically parametrized surfaces in $\R^{\N}$ where the domain is a punctured compact Riemann surface, and the harmonic coordinate 1-forms are real parts of meromorphic functions.
-Thus, generally, the parametrization is not quasiconformal, nor does the Gauss map extend continuously into the punctures.
+In this paper, we will study harmonically parametrized surfaces in $\R^{\N}$, $\N\ge 3$, where the domain is a punctured compact Riemann surface, and the coordinate functions are real parts of integrals of meromorphic 1-forms.
+This is a larger class than that of those parametrized surfaces where merely the coordinate functions are assumed to be real parts of meromorphic functions.
+It contains complete minimal surfaces of finite total curvature, where in addition the sum of the squares of the meromorphic coordinate 1-forms needs to vanish to make the parametrization conformal.
+This relationship to minimal surfaces was our initial motivation to study this larger class of surfaces.
+But, generally, in our case the parametrization is not even quasiconformal, nor does the Gauss map extend continuously into the punctures.

 However, these surfaces have finite total Gauss curvature and surprisingly satisfy a Gauss-Bonnet formula in the spirit of the Gackstatter-Jorge-Meeks formula \cite{gac1,jm1} for minimal surfaces.
 The proof of this formula is our main objective.